beancount/docs/docs/beancount_v3.md

 Here is a detailed breakdown of the various parts of the codebase today and what I think will happen to them:

 -   **Core.** This is the part of Beancount's code which will get rewritten in C++ and output a sequence of messages to a stream of directives.
-I'll continue keeping a tight focus on that part with a conservative eye toward stability, but in v3 will be adding desired new capabilities that have been lacking so far as described in the next section of this document.
+I'll continue keeping a tight focus on that part with a conservative eye toward stability, but in Vnext will be adding desired new capabilities that have been lacking so far as described in the next section of this document.
 The core will include the following packages:

     -   beancount/core